Cover for Thuyền Thị Trần's Obituary

 She passed away surrounded by the love of her children and family, leaving behind a legacy of strength, sacrifice, compassion, and devotion.

-By 1979, she was the proud mother of nine children, three daughters and six sons.
+By 1979, she was the proud mother of nine children: three daughters and six sons.

 Becoming a grandmother brought tremendous joy to her life.
-At the age of 54 she welcomed her first granddaughter, followed by many more beloved grandchildren.
-She lovingly helped care for them from infancy through school age, surrounding them with warmth, tenderness, and unconditional love.
-Her love of gardening, flowers, and animals reflected her gentle and nurturing spirit.
+At the age of 53, she welcomed her first granddaughter, followed by many more beloved grandchildren.
+She lovingly helped care for them from infancy through their school years, surrounding them with warmth, tenderness, and unconditional love.

 She will be deeply missed and forever loved.